-In accordance with Government Auditing Standards, we have also issued our report dated March 8, 2017 on our consideration of the Office's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report June 26, 2018 on our consideration of the Office's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Office's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Office's internal control over financial reporting and compliance.

-St. Augustine, Florida March 8, 2017
+St. Augustine, Florida

-St. Johns County Clerk of the Circuit Court and Comptroller Balance Sheet - Governmental Funds September 30, 2016
+St. Johns County Clerk of Courts and Comptroller Balance Sheet - Governmental Funds September 30, 2017